How to Apply to PSJP

 Application Rounds 1, 2, and 3

-We are no longer accepting new applications for the summer of 2019.
+The application for the 2020 Princeton Summer Journalism Program will open this winter, in late November or early December.
 To be contacted when the 2020 application goes live, please sign-up here.

 The application asks for the following information, so please have it handy as you complete the application:

 Academic information, including GPA and unofficial transcript.
 You will need to upload an unofficial copy of your transcript as part of your application to be considered.
 If you do not have a full transcript, there is guidance on the application to tell you what to do.

 You will be asked to submit detailed information about your family's finances.
 We recommend having your family's 2018 or 2019 tax forms available, if applicable, to complete that section.
 You do not need to submit tax information for this round.
 If you do not have it available, make your best estimate.
 We will verify information in Round 2.

 You will also have to write three short essays.
 The topics are listed below: